TV-Loonland AG

 TV-Loonland AG was a German branding and management company that specialized in the production of children's programmes.
 The company's offices were located in Europe (Paris, Munich and London).
 The company's mascot is a sheep on a blue dome.

 History

 TMO Film GmbH was founded by Peter Volkle in 1989.
 The company first began working on animated content within this time, and by 1993 began to produce popular animated content.
 The company then released its first film - Die Schelme von Schelm, in 1995.
 In the same year, the company opened up an animation studio in Hungary called Loonland Animation in Hungary which TMO later purchased a stake in.
 The company then rebranded as TMO-Loonland Film GmbH in 1997.
 The company later purchased a stake in RG Prince Films in Korea, and increased the number of programmes being produced.

+At the start of 2000, the company was rebranded to TV-Loonland AG.
+In March, the company announced their plans to go public at the end of the month and signed a first-look distribution deal with Sony Wonder to represent their television catalogue for German-speaking and certain CEE regions.
+The company also began to search for a UK sales agent for a planned expansion to the United Kingdom.

+In April 2000 to expand TV-Loonland's distribution operations and the planned opening of its office based in London, the company signed a pan-european co-production deal with AAC Kids, the children's production arm of Toronto-based film & television production/distribution company Alliance Atlantis to handle co-financing, production, distribution and merchandising of upcoming six animated television series and three live-action programming while TV-Loonland AG would handle European distribution rights to AAC Kids' programming such as The Famous Jett Jackson with Alliance Atlantis would handle distribution rights for the rest of the world whilst UK distribution rights to AAC Kids' programming would be handled by the two companies.